lroseberry/stocks-demo/README.md

 Added XMLUtils class to unmarshal XML data into XML domain objects.
 Added DatabaseUtils method to convert XML domain objects to ORM database objects.
 Added new model classes (XML / ORM), updated DatabaseStockService with new method, enabling XML data to persist to database.
 Also updated/added new unit tests and converted time/date objects from Calendar to Joda DateTime class.

 7/13:
--ServiceFactory.createStockService() now accepts enum arguments only -DatabaseStockQuote and DatabasePersonStock, which contain fields that reference mutable objects, now defensively copy these objects before returning via getter methods
--updated unit tests for said getter methods
--replaced costly looped immutable String concat with mutable StringBuilder in XMLUtils.unmarshal()
+ServiceFactory.createStockService() now accepts enum arguments only.
+DatabaseStockQuote and DatabasePersonStock, which contain fields that reference mutable objects, now defensively copy these objects before returning via getter methods.
+Updated unit tests for said getter methods.
+Replaced costly looped immutable String concat with mutable StringBuilder in XMLUtils.unmarshal()